JuliaLang/julia/doc/src/manual/variables.md

   * Functions that write to their arguments have names that end in `!`.
 These are sometimes called "mutating" or "in-place" functions because they are intended to produce changes in their arguments after the function is called, not just return a value.
+  * Names starting with an underscore denote functions, macros or variables that are only used internally by a package and are not part of its public API.

 For more information about stylistic conventions, see the [Style Guide](@ref).